-- 1. The open / closed status light is green, and the user status display's green arrow icon is blinking [Figure 16]. - 2.
-Enter the turnstile.
-The free passage sensors will detect the user and the barriers will move to the open position.
+1. The open / closed light is green, and the user status light green LED is blinking [Fig. 14].

+If the dynamic side panel illumination option has been ordered, the user status display's green arrow icon will be solid.

+2. Enter the turnstile.
+The passage sensors will detect the user and the barriers will move to the open position.